adorsys/open-banking-gateway/docs/architecture/dictionary.md

 ### Security Considerations

+#### <a name="UserAgentContext"></a> UserAgentContext
+All information associated with the PsuUserAgent.
+Like PSU-IP-Address, PSU-IP-Port, PSU-Accept, PSU-Accept-Charset, PSU-Accept-Encoding, PSU-Accept-Language, PSU-Device-ID, PSU-User-Agent, PSU-Geo-Location, PSU-Http-Method.
+Many backend API require provisioning of the UserAgentContext to perform verification of the authenticity of the original PSU request and to customize the response produced for intermediary layers.

 #### <a name="Cookies"></a> Cookies
 The use of cookies provides the most elaborated way to protect a session established between a user agent and server application.
 We assume a user agent storing a cookie fulfills following requirements:
 - The user agent store cookies on the user device in the context of a user session.
 Means if two user are sharing the same user device, cookies stored by those user wont be mixed up with each order.